 From the 1870s onward, Bing ran an import business in Paris where he sold a lot of Japanese art, including many Ukiyo-e woodblock prints.

 In 1895, Bing opened a gallery called L’Art Nouveau.
-The gallery L’Art Nouveau sold jewelry, paintings, ceramics, Stainglass, and furniture from designers.
+The gallery L’Art Nouveau sold jewelry, paintings, ceramics, Stained glass, and furniture from designers.

 He sold many designers’ works, including Louis Comfort Tiffany, Georges de Feure, Eduard Colonna, Emile Galle, and Eugene Galliard.
-From these artists and their works, you can see the influence of Japanese art, culture, and especially Ukiyo-e woodblock prints.
+These artists and their works show the influence of Japanese art, culture, and especially Ukiyo-e woodblock prints.

-Here is a selection of Art Nouveau Artists and how they were influenced by Japanese Art, including Ukiyo-e woodblock prints:
+Here is a selection of Art Nouveau Artists and how they were influenced by Japanese Art, including Ukiyo-e woodblock prints and their key work that shows this Japanese influence.

 Louis Comfort Tiffany – Dogwood (1902 -1915)